- What is Form 5500-EZ? An annual tax return required for all solo 401k plan owners with over $250,000 in plan assets.

 - Withdrawals from your account after the disqualification date are not eligible for rollovers into another retirement plan.

 To reassess your taxes and disqualify your plan, the IRS has a 3 year statute of limitations.
 They will not assess income taxes for periods later than the limitations periods.
 Filing a Form 5500-EZ officially starts the 3 year statute of limitations.
 While it’s not always a get out of jail free card, it’s yet another reason why it’s a good idea to file Form 5500-EZ.

 This is where it gets a little tricky.

 The $250,000 is determined by ALL plan participants using EVERY solo 401k plan you have.

 - If you’re the only plan participant and you only have one solo 401k account, you just need to check the balance at the end of your fiscal year.

-- If you have multiple solo 401k plans, the total balance of all accounts is taken into account.
+- If you have multiple businesses and more than one solo 401k plan, the total balance of all accounts is taken into account.

 - If you and your spouse have two accounts in one solo 401k plan, then the total balance of both of your accounts is used.